Left Continue shopping

 Phallus rubicundus and allies

-Mutinus bambusinus is described as tropical in distribution, with confirmed records spanning Africa, Asia, Australia, South America, Central America, and in North America from Florida, Mexico, and Puerto Rico.
-In South and Southeast Asia, collections have been recorded from Assam and central India, and from Malaysian forest reserves including Endau-Rompin State Park in Johor, where it was found in bamboo-rich forest soils.
+Every time I've had someone report this one, it came out of ground people had been working: mulch, garden beds, a bamboo planting.
+That fits the record exactly.
+Mutinus bambusinus is described as tropical, with confirmed sightings across Africa, Asia, Australia, South America, Central America, and in North America down in Florida, Mexico, and Puerto Rico.
+Over in South and Southeast Asia, collections have come out of Assam and central India, and out of Malaysian forest reserves like Endau-Rompin State Park in Johor, where it turned up in bamboo-rich forest soils.

 Region Documented occurrence Typical habitat